microsoft/BlingFire/README.md

 Go to C : <b>\ Users \ Public \ Documents \ hyper - v \ Virtual hard disks \ </b> and delete <b>MSIT_Win10 .
 VHDX</b> .
 … and an agency / vendor company are regulated by the country <b>'s</b> civil code ; labor relationships between a …
 </pre>

-The tokenization model also supports normalization and sub-token extraction like in BERT tokenizer.
-In fact we provide 4 compiled models for BERT base/large, BERT base/large cased, BERT Chinese and BERT Multilinugual Cased.
-See examples below.
-The tokenizer high level API designed in a way that it requires minimal configuration, or initialization, or additional files and is friendly for use from languages like Python, Perl, C#, Java, etc.

-Oh yes, it is also fast, as uses minimal deterministic finite state machines underneath!

 ## Benchmarking of a default model